June 1, 2013

 Lynn L. Bergeson, “EPA Plans to Improve IRIS Process,” Chemical Processing, October 25, 2012.

 The Integrated Risk Information System (IRIS) database of the U.S. Environmental Protection Agency (EPA) has stirred debate for years.
 EPA has vowed to reform its ways, and soon may be strongly urged to do so, as a result of an underway review mandated by Congress.
 Specifically, the measure directs the National Research Council (NRC) of the National Academy of Sciences (NAS) to review certain IRIS assessments.
-This article describes IRIS and the process underway to...
+This article describes IRIS and the process underway to restore IRIS dossiers to...

 October 1, 2012